-Graduate education in nursing builds upon the generalist foundation of the undergraduate curriculum, provides students opportunities to develop advanced knowledge and clinical skills and prepares graduates for doctoral study.
+Graduate education in nursing builds upon the generalist foundation of the undergraduate curriculum, provides students with opportunities to develop advanced knowledge and clinical skills and prepares graduates for doctoral study.
 The organizing framework for developing and implementing the graduate nursing curriculum is based on concepts that include theory, research, health promotion, culture, legal and ethical practices, professional role development, and health policy.

-Theory-based practice is a cornerstone of advanced practice nursing.
-Theoretical frameworks, as well as research evidence, guide nursing practice, and to provide scientific rationales for advanced practice nursing interventions.
+Theory based practice is a cornerstone of advanced practice nursing.
+Theoretical frameworks, as well as research evidence, guide nursing practice, and provide scientific rationales for advanced practice nursing interventions.

-Research at the master's level builds on research knowledge at the undergraduate level for providing more comprehensive and in-depth knowledge about the research process.
-Evaluation and critique of research as the basis for utilization of findings in practice is emphasized.
+Research at the master's level provides a more comprehensive and in-depth knowledge of the research process.
+The evaluation and critique of research are emphasized as the basis for the utilization of findings in practice.
 Data analysis is also a component of the research sequence.
 Research findings as the rationale for interventions are included throughout the curriculum.